August 2024

 Remark Code N115

-Remark Code N115 Medically Necessary is the payer’s notification that the billed service fails to meet the specific coverage rules established by a Medicare Administrative Contractor (MAC) in an LCD.
+Remark N115 Medically Necessary is the payer’s notification that the billed service fails to meet the specific coverage rules established by a Medicare Administrative Contractor (MAC) in an LCD.
 This denial signals an administrative error in the practice’s claim submission or clinical documentation, not necessarily a flaw in the provider’s care delivery.
-The denial
+The denial requires

 Denial code 131